wprender/cloudbreak-docs/docs/azure/ui/create.md

+**Cluster customization**

+Sometimes it can be useful to **define some custom scripts so called Recipes in Cloudbreak** that run during cluster creation and add some additional functionality.

+For example it can be a service you'd like to install but it's not supported by Ambari or some script that automatically downloads some data to the necessary nodes.
+The most **notable example is Ranger setup**:

+- It has a prerequisite of a running database when Ranger Admin is installing.
+- A PostgreSQL database can be easily started and configured with a recipe before the blueprint installation starts.

+To learn more about these and check the Ranger recipe out, take a look at the [Cluster customization](recipes.md).

 ## Cluster deployment

 After all the cluster resources are configured you can deploy a new HDP cluster.

 Here is a **basic flow for cluster creation on Cloudbreak Web UI**:

- - Start by selecting a previously created AWS credential in the header.
+ - Start by selecting a previously created Azure credential in the header.

 ![](/images/ui-credentials_v2.png)
 <sub>*Full size [here](/images/ui-credentials_v2.png).*</sub>